Primary Education Teacher

 Required Language Skills

-Trainees must demonstrate at least an Intermediate-Mid level oral proficiency in Sesotho language after 11 weeks of language training.
+Trainees must demonstrate at least an Intermediate-Low level of oral proficiency in Sesotho language after 11 weeks of language training.

-Volunteers often walk from approximately 2-5 kilometers before reaching their work site or where they can access public transportation.
+Volunteers often walk approximately 1–3 miles before reaching their work site or where they can access public transportation.
 Volunteers use public transport when shopping in camp towns to purchase food supplies and when traveling to activities in different parts of the district.
 Through the monthly living allowance, Volunteers are able to cover their transport costs via buses and taxis.

 Most entertainment and recreation will be that which you create yourself…hanging out with friends, playing sports, exercising, hiking, etc. Lesotho does not have a bustling nightlife or many organized recreational activities.
 Most Volunteers shop in their village or closest camp town, which has larger shops that carry basic supplies.
 Some camp towns have supermarkets that offer a variety of produce, meats, and other goods.